rakesh-vardan/drill4j.github.io/microservices.md

 ---
 layout: page
-title: Microservices supporting
+title: Microservices support
-permalink: /microservices-supporting/
+permalink: /microservices-support/
 ---

 # Drill supports apps with microservices architecture

-### How it work?
+### How it works?

 We introduced such a concept as a **service group**.
-A service group is a pool of agents of microservices application.
+A service group is an agent set of microservice applications.
-To combine agents into a service group, you need to add only one more parameter to start the agent.
+To combine agents into a service group, you need to add only one more parameter to start the agent - **groupId**
- > groupId

-After that, your application will look like a monolith for testing with Drill and you will need to use **groupId** instead of **agentId** for autotest [here](/autotest-agent-guide/)
+After that, your application looks like a monolith for testing with Drill4J and you need to use **groupId** instead of **agentId** for autotests [here](/autotest-agent-guide/)
 > drill browser extension detects service group automatically

 Docker-compose file for your application may look like this